ymadoff/ryba/hadoop/zkfc/start.coffee.md

 ## Start

-Start the HDFS ZKFC daemon.
+Start the ZKFC daemon.
 Important, ZKFC should start first on the active NameNode.
 You can also start the server manually with the following two
 commands: